daichungus/CatMatch/README.md

 Defeat all the white dogs to win!
 ## Gameplay
 Travel around the world and find the white dogs.
 Go next to them and interact with them.
+You will have to engage in card warfare with them.
+During your turn, you must chose two *matching*, *unflipped* cards in order to increase your score.
+The enemy will take its turn after yours.
 You must correctly match more cards (get a higher score) than the enemy in order to win the battle.
 If you lose or get tied, you will lose a life.
 You start out with two lives.
 Once you have zero lives, the game ends.
 ## Controls
+**NOTE: DO NOT DIRECTLY CLOSE THE WINDOW AT ANY GIVEN TIME**
 ### Startup
 - `q` to quit the game
 - `p` to play the game